Secozzi/aniyomi-extensions/README.md

 ## Downloads

-If you prefer to directly download the APK files, they are available via https://aniyomi.org/extensions/ or directly in this GitHub repository in the [`repo` branch](https://github.com/aniyomiorg/aniyomi-extensions/tree/repo/apk).
+If you prefer to directly download the APK files, they are available in this GitHub repository in the [`repo` branch](https://github.com/Secozzi/aniyomi-extensions/tree/repo/apk).

 # Requests

-Source requests here are meant as up-for-grabs for any developer, thus it's impossible to provide a time estimation for any of them.
-Furthermore, some sites are impossible to do, usually because of various technical reasons.
+I unfortunately do not take requests, as this repo is only for extensions I use myself.

 # Contributing

 Contributions are welcome!

-Check out the repo's [issue backlog](https://github.com/aniyomiorg/aniyomi-extensions/issues) for source requests and bug reports.
+Check out the repo's [issue backlog](https://github.com/Secozzi/aniyomi-extensions/issues) for source requests and bug reports.

 To get started with development, see [CONTRIBUTING.md](./CONTRIBUTING.md).